Experimentally ruling out joint reality based on operational completeness

-Here, we address this question by experimentally demonstrating that an assumption of {\it operational completeness} is sufficient to rule out the joint reality of two incompatible observables, even for a single qubit.
-This assumption is strictly weaker than preparation noncontextuality, and requires that if two ensembles are operationally equivalent then the joint relative frequencies of observables with predetermined real values are the same (up to statistical errors)~\cite{MichaelPRA}.
+Here, we address this question by experimentally demonstrating that an assumption of {\it operational completeness} is sufficient to rule out joint reality of two incompatible observables, even for a single qubit.
+Operation completeness is a strictly weaker assumption than preparation noncontextuality, stating that if two ensembles are operationally similar, i.e., the statistics of all measurable observables are approximately identical up to errors from finite statistics, the joint relative frequencies of any two observables with predetermined real values must approximately the same~\cite{MichaelPRA}.
 Using a single trapped $^{171}{\rm Yb}^{+}$ ion, we perform two device-independent (DI) no-go tests in the form of linear and nonlinear inequalities~\cite{MichaelPRA}.
 With the techniques of microwave operation and highly distinguishable state-dependent fluorescence detection, we achieve quantum gates with very high fidelity ($99.97\%$) and low measurement error ($2.08\%$).
 It is observed that both inequalities are significantly violated, thus conclusively ruling out the possibility that two incompatible observables can have real preexisting values under the assumption of operational completeness.
 Further, we test the noise robustness of the two tests by introducing a controllable dephasing channel (of some interest in its own right), and conclude that the nonlinear criterion is more robust against noise.
+The controllability of dephasing in a quantitative level is first realized in trapped ion systems, and can extend the scope of its application in the study of quantum systems with decay.